simonmichael/hledger/hledger/hledger.m4.md

 Some other queries:
 ```
 desc:'amazon|amzn|audible'  Amazon transactions
-cur:EUR              amounts with commodity symbol containing EUR
+cur:EUR              amounts with commodity symbol EUR (or any of its declared aliases)
-cur:'\$'             amounts with commodity symbol containing $
+cur:\\$              amounts with commodity symbol $ (or any of its aliases)
-cur:'^\$$'           only $ amounts, not eg AU$ or CA$
+cur:....?            amounts with 3- or 4-character symbols (or any of their aliases)
-cur:....?            amounts with 4-or-more-character symbols
+exactcur:EUR         amounts whose commodity is EUR (ignoring aliases)
 tag:.=202[1-3]       things with any tag whose value contains 2021, 2022 or 2023
 ```